 She advises MIIS graduate students interested in participating in a semester-long immersive learning program/fellowship/co-op while also building a network of international and domestic internship opportunities at field and headquarter locations within the security, environmental policy, conflict resolution, social enterprise, and development sectors.
 She sits on the Middlebury Global Operations Committee and works with students, faculty, and staff on security and safety planning.
 She also sits on the Immersive Professional Learning Funding Committee and Institute Committee for Art in Public Places.

 Carolyn has extensive experience working with academic communities, both as a faculty and staff member.
 She worked on staff at Butler University’s Office of International Student Services and in the creation of the Monterey College of Law’s Mandell-Gisnett Center for Conflict Management.
 Prior to joining the Institute in 2006, she served as a public relations consultant for educational institutions in Monterey County, worked as a legislative analyst for the Mexican American Legal Defense and Educational Fund in Washington, DC, edited online content at the Indianapolis Star, and worked in publishing at the American College of Sports Medicine.
 She has also served as a regular adjunct instructor in International Relations and Politics of Developing Countries at the Monterey Peninsula College from 2006-2017 and taught US Foreign Relations at California State Monterey Bay in 2018.

-Carolyn has traveled to over 30 countries and has spent time studying in Spain and working in Mexico.
-Recent work trips include participation in a human capacity-building project with the Rumicocha Foundation in Quito, Ecuador, coordination of a project management training at Partners in Health in Rwanda, and co-design of a social entrepreneurship certificate program in India, and coordination of a Peace and Reconciliation onsite course in the Balkans.
+Carolyn has traveled to over 50 countries and has spent time studying in Spain and working in Mexico.
+Recent work trips include participation in a human capacity-building project with the Rumicocha Foundation in Quito, Ecuador, coordination of a project management training at Partners in Health in Rwanda, co-design of a social entrepreneurship certificate program in India, and coordination of a Peace and Reconciliation onsite course in the Balkans.

 She has volunteered locally with Global Majority, Monterey County Red Cross, and as a trained mediator with the Juvenile Victim-Offender and Reconciliation Program (VORP).
-She was a founding member of the Seaside Walking Action Group and sits on the Board of the Seaside Community Action Network.
+She was a founding member of the Seaside Walking Action Group.

 BA, Journalism, International Relations, and Spanish, Butler University